 It’s a shame it doesn’t have the same commitment to its characters.
 Apart from Magneto, Xavier, Rogue and Wolverine every character is two dimensional at best; none of them more interesting than their CGI-enhanced superpowers.
 Chief X-Men Cyclops, Storm (Berry) and Jean Grey have the combined charisma of a toilet brush, not helped by the fact they’re dressed like Star Trek rejects.
 And Magneto’s henchmen, Toad (Ray Park), Mystique (Rebecca Romijn) and Sabretooth (Tyler Mane) are about as fleshed out as a vegan café.

-It’s not helped by some incredibly weak performances, particularly from Berry, and Marsden.
+It’s not helped by some incredibly weak supporting performances.
 Even the brilliant Ian McKellen struggles with an accent that straddles an uncomfortable middle ground between American and English.
 Only Stewart and Jackman are beyond fault.
 Jackman has put the work into his physique and makes this troubled anti-hero both believable and likeable, and Stewart is an actor so good he looks like an Oscar.

 This enjoyable but imperfect film deserves credit for re-igniting the superhero genre and bringing it back to the mainstream.
 For all its problems it remains a very satisfying package, with a number of well directed scenes and a fitting introduction to the rich comic book world of mutants.